Configuration

 - Remote Server: SSH hostname or IP

-- Remote Port: Defaults to
+- Remote Port: SSH port, defaults to

 - Password or SSH Key: Use key-based auth when possible